-DISCLOSURE: I may link to relevant products, companies or helpful info which may be affiliate links, meaning I may earn a small commission.
-As an Amazon Associate & other affiliates, I earn from qualifying purchases at no extra charge to you.
+DISCLOSURE: If I link to relevant products or helpful info it may be an affiliate link, meaning I may earn a small commission.
+As an Amazon Associate & other affiliate, I earn from qualifying purchases at no extra charge to you.
 The views & opinions are my own.
 Please see the disclaimer and privacy policy.

-Last Updated on April 6, 2024
+Last Updated on July 1, 2024

 What you should know before taking a trip to Uganda